PHYS3888/Tutorial_AstroClassification/README.md

 Use your `MyTwoFeatures` function to compute two features for each time series in the full dataset, saving the result to the 1341 x 2 matrix, `dataMatrix`.

 __2. Plot data in the feature space__.
-Extract the categorical class labels as `outputLabels`, and then plot the class distributions for all seven classes in your two-dimensional feature space using `gscatter`, e.g., fill in the `...`:
+Extract the categorical class labels as `classLabels`, and then plot the class distributions for all seven classes in your two-dimensional feature space using `gscatter`, e.g., fill in the `...`:

 ```matlab
 classLabels = categorical(TimeSeries.Keywords);